 There are also EU-harmonised rules regarding methanol in windscreen washing fluids and defrosting fluid for windscreens – rules which will enter into force on 9 May 2019.
 These are set out in Annex XVII of the REACH Regulation (EC) No 1907/2006, and mean that windscreen washing fluids and defrosting fluid for windscreens may not be sold to the public if they contain methanol in a concentration of 0.6 per cent by weight or more.

 Dispensation from the bans

 If there are special reasons, the Swedish Chemicals Agency may grant a dispensation from the bans.
+The application fee is 15 000 SEK.
 In order for us to assess your application for a dispensation, you must send us written documentation that provide sufficient grounds for being granted it.
 We can only grant a dispensation in individual cases.